scraed/CharacteristicGuidanceWebUI/README.md

 - `AA Iteration Memory Size`: Range 1 to 10 (default: 2).
 Specifies the memory size for AA (Anderson Acceleration) iterations, influencing convergence speed and stability.

 ### Activation
-- **Enable Checkbox**: Toggles the activation of the Characteristic Guidance features.
+- `Enable` Checkbox: Toggles the activation of the Characteristic Guidance features.

 ### Visualization and Testing
-- **Check Convergence Button**: Allows users to test and visualize the convergence of their settings.
+- `Check Convergence` Button: Allows users to test and visualize the convergence of their settings.
 Adjust the regularization parameters if the convergence is not satisfactory.

 In practice, convergence is not always guaranteed. **If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step**.